-The Peer Assessment Process does not remove or diminish the opportunity for a medical scientist to apply for a reclassification.
-A reclassification application will be considered and determined in accordance with the Department of Health Human Resource Manual.
+The Peer Assessment Process does not remove or diminish the opportunity for a medical scientist (if eligible) to apply for a reclassification.
+A reclassification application will be considered and determined in accordance with the SA Health (Health Care Act) Human Resource Manual.